 The General Internal Medicine wards and the Ambulatory Care Clinics represent the key portions of the resident's experiences during the three year residency.
-These experiences are augmented by rotations through subspecialty medicine clinics (Endocrinology, Nephrology, Pulmonary, Rheumatology and others.) and inpatient/outpatient consultation services (Gastroenterology, Cardiology, Infectious Diseases), and diversifying experiences in office gynecology, otolaryngology and orthopedics (sports medicine).
+These experiences are augmented by rotations through subspecialty medicine inpatient/outpatient services including (Endocrinology, Nephrology, Pulmonary, Rheumatology, Gastroenterology, Cardiology, Infectious Diseases and others).

 Inpatient Medical Experiences

-During either the one-year preliminary or the three-year Categorical Internal Medicine program, the resident will have rich experiences at both of our affiliated teaching hospitals:
+During either the one-year preliminary or the three-year Categorical Internal Medicine program, the resident will have diverse experiences at both of our affiliated teaching hospitals:

 Care is provided by teams led by attending faculty.
 At the University Hospital, inpatient attendings are full-time academic hospitalists.
-There are six Medicine Ward teams at the University Hospital.
-One senior (R-2 or R-3 resident) and one or two interns (R-1 residents) and medical students are assigned to each team, working cooperatively to provide care to patients assigned to the team.
+One senior (R-2 or R-3 resident) and two interns (R-1 residents).
+Medical students are assigned to each team, working cooperatively to provide care to patients assigned to the team.
+Patient care is optimized by the close collaboration between resident teams, pharmacists, social workers, and case managers.
 At the VA hospital, teams are headed by a VA internist, and manned by one senior resident and two interns.

 Ambulatory Care Experiences

-- At the University of Missouri, our internal medicine residents participate in continuity clinic via the four-one model.
-In the traditional model of continuity clinic, residents are pulled from their rotations one-half day per week in order to attend clinic.
+At the University of Missouri, our internal medicine residents participate in continuity clinic via the four+one model.
+This varies from the traditional model of continuity clinic, where residents are pulled from their rotations one-half day per week in order to attend clinic.

 - The Emergency Center of the University Hospitals and Clinics is the only Level I trauma facility in Mid-Missouri.